ff137/ff137/README.md

 # Hi there! 👋 I'm Mourits de Beer

 I'm an M.Eng (E&E) graduate with specialization in telecommunications and antenna design.
-Currently working as a data scientist, big data engineer, and AI engineer.
+Experienced as a data scientist, big data engineer, and AI engineer.
 I'm passionate about leveraging technology to solve real-world problems and make a positive impact.

 ## 🚀 My Experience